 DISH Network serves up fare intended to whet everyone's appetite for televised entertainment.
 The #2 provider of satellite-based pay-TV in the US (behind DIRECTV), the company serves about 14 million subscribers, which includes business clients in such industries as hospitality, restaurant, and retail.
 Programming includes premium movies, SIRIUS radio, on-demand video service augmented by its Blockbuster assets, regional and specialty sports, local and international channels, and pay-per-view in addition to basic video programming.
 It offers bundled voice and Internet services through partnerships with voice and data communications providers.
-Co-founder and chairman Charlie Ergen controls about 90% of the company.
+DISH generates most of its sales in the US.

-DISH offers about 3,200 local channels, including standard definition channels in all US markets and HD channels in 170 of the more than 200 national markets.
-It also carries 60 Sirius radio channels, 30 premium movie channels, 35 regional and specialty sports channels, 275 Latino and international channels, and 70 pay-per-view channels.
-Its DISHOnline.com service allows subscribers to watch more than 270,000 movies, TV shows, clips, and trailers online from personal computers, smartphones, and other mobile devices.
-Blockbuster@ Home makes more than 100,000 titles, including movies, TV shows, and video games, available by mail and in-store exchange, though its online selection still falls short of competitor Netflix, offering 10,000 video titles available by TV and 25,000 titles viewable online on a PC.
+The company offers about 3,300 local channels, including standard definition channels in all US markets and HD channels in 170 of the some 210 national markets.
+It also carries 70 Sirius radio channels, 30 premium movie channels, 35 regional and specialty sports channels, 300 Latino and international channels, and 70 pay-per-view channels.
+Its DISHOnline.com service allows subscribers to watch more than 325,000 movies, TV shows, clips, and trailers online from personal computers, smartphones, and other mobile devices.
+Blockbuster@ Home makes more than 100,000 titles, including movies, TV shows, and video games, available by mail and in-store exchange.

-DISH provides its programming options via 13 satellites that it owns or leases from satellite equipment and services provider EchoStar (spun off by DISH in 2008).
-It will lease capacity on a satellite under construction that should launch in the second half of 2012.
+DISH provides its programming options via satellites that it owns or leases from satellite equipment and services provider EchoStar (spun off by DISH in 2008).
 The company distributes its programming from operations centers also owned by EchoStar.
 DISH subscribers access the service using a small satellite dish and digital set-top receivers.
-The company's 12 customer call centers use software by CSG Systems for billing and customer service transactions.

 Among recent efforts to expand its selection of programming, it signed a multi-year deal with the NBCUniversal-affiliated Universal Sports Network in 2012 to offer DISH subscribers access to coverage of Olympic qualifying, trials, and highlights, as well programming on a range of related sports, like swimming, track and field, skiing, and figure skating.
 DISH batted in another sports channel the previous year when it added the MLB Network to its lineup.